Updated: June 30, 2020

 Q: How can I keep myself and my family safe?

 A: Handwashing is the best way to prevent the spread of disease.
 Handwashing instructions from the CDC can be found by clicking here.
-You should also clean frequently utilized areas, always cover your mouth when you cough or sneeze and stay home if you are sick.
+You should also clean frequently utilized areas, always cover your mouth when you cough or sneeze and practice social distancing.

 Q: Should I wear a mask when in a public space?

-Q: Is telehealth a good option to be screened for COVID-19?
+Q: Is telemedicine a good option to be screened for COVID-19?

 A: Yes!
-Services like Lee TeleHealth allow you to be screened via a computer, tablet or smart phone without leaving your home.
+Services like Lee TeleHealth allow you to be screened via a computer, tablet or smartphone without leaving your home.
 This is both convenient and the best possible way to avoid spreading illness to others.
 Lee TeleHealth physicians and providers are trained on proper COVID-19 protocols, and if they think you require testing they will walk you through your next steps.
-Lee TeleHealth is free for all users for as long as this public health crisis exists.
 To learn more visit: http://www.leetelehealth.org

 Q: When should I self-quarantine?